-Understand why ceramic micro-/nanostructures do not break easily?
-Make graphene nano-devices for next-generation high-speed electronics?The Master's degree programme in Applied Physics focuses on materials engineering and device physics.
-It offers an excellent combination of fundamental research on the one hand, and an open eye to possible industrial applications on the other.
+This Master's programme is the right one for you if you want to focus on materials engineering and device physics.
+It offers an excellent combination of fundamental research on the one hand, and looking out for possible industrial applications on the other.
 Teaching and research are embedded in the Zernike Institute for Advanced Materials, which belongs to the best materials research institutes in the world.
-The international environment of the programme, and especially within the research groups, is inspiring and challenging.
+The international environment of the programme, especially within the research groups, is both inspiring and challenging.